Textron AirLand Scorpion: Background and design phase

 In October 2011, a group of outside investors known as AirLand Enterprises LLC approached Textron with the concept of building the "world’s most affordable tactical jet aircraft."
 The two companies created a joint venture called Textron AirLand and development of an aircraft began in January 2012.
 Neither Textron nor its subsidiaries had much experience designing fixed-wing combat aircraft.
 Textron saw a market for the type: while military aircraft typically grew more expensive, defense budgets declined.
 Named Scorpion, the first concept had a single engine.
 In early 2012, engineers reviewed over 12 design configurations that would meet their goals and shortlisted four designs; the team eventually settled on the tandem-seat, twin-engine configuration.

 The aircraft was kept secret, being identified by the code name SCV12-1, or simply "the project".
 At its peak, the production team was 200 people, which eventually decreased to 170, including 120 engineers.
 The outside contours were made in May 2012, and wing production started in August 2012.
 Unconventionally, wind tunnel tests were performed after wing parts were already being made.
 In a traditional aircraft development program, the Department of Defense or a military service would issue detailed requirements, potentially hundreds of pages long.
 Instead, Textron AirLand did a market and capability analysis to determine what domestic and foreign forces required but did not have.

 The design team made up of personnel from Textron, Cessna, and Bell Helicopter was assembled in one building with everyone focused on the task, enabling decisions to be made in hours instead of days.
 To not alert any potential competitors, development was kept secret through non-disclosure agreements, obtaining parts from local suppliers, and the natural close-knit, "small town" nature of Wichita, Kansas.
 Technology from the Cessna inventory or other existing, readily-available components and hardware were used.
 In November, Textron spokesman David Sylvestre confirmed that Cessna had been involved in building the prototype Scorpion, but may not build any production models.
 Sylvestre stated, "depending on demand and manufacturing capacity needs, the final site of Scorpion manufacturing beyond the initial low rate production (2015) is yet to be decided.
 It may be built 'at' Cessna, but by the joint venture called Textron AirLand."

 The Scorpion was unveiled on 16 September 2013.
 In 2014, the development-to-flight time was expected to take 4–5 years, the goal of the first flight within at least 24 months was achieved.
 The phrase "speed is paramount" serves as impetus for the program, with the objective of creating the plane, flying it, and selling it as fast as possible to not miss opportunities.
-If a customer can be found, production could begin in 2015, and deliveries from 15 to 18 months after an order is received.
+If a customer had been found, production could have begun in 2015, with deliveries from 15 to 18 months after an order was received.
 The plan is to secure a contract first, then begin low-rate production and transition to full-rate production.
-Textron AirLand sees a market for up to 2,000 Scorpion jets.
+Textron AirLand saw a market for up to 2,000 Scorpion jets.